 Egypt-Turkey conflict: Bluff or real war?

 Since mid-June, the Egyptian army has been gathering large numbers of troops along the country's border with Libya.
 In parallel, Cairo called for an emergency meeting of the Arab League and was fully supported by its member states.
 It is reported that Cairo's Gulf allies - the United Arab Emirates and Saudi Arabia pressured to act.
-On June 20, President Abdul Fattah al-Sisi declared the cities of Sirte and Jufra in Libya as a red line and warned that the Egyptian army would intervene if military operations are to be carried out there.
+On June 20, President Abdul Fattah al-Sisi declared the cities of Sirte and Jufra in Libya as a red line and warned that the Egyptian army would intervene if military operations were to be carried out there.

 Turkey's Sirte and Jufra plan of action

 It is known that this covert warning was given to Turkey, which has recently tilted the situation in Libya in its favor.
 City of Sirte, on the shores of the Gulf of Sidra, and Jufra in the south are of strategic importance to Ankara.
 First, Jufra has rich oil reserves that are transported to Europe from the ports in the Gulf of Sidra.
 The second is related to Plan B of Khalifa Haftar's foreign supporters, which envisage the division of Libya into two states.
 According to this plan, the cities of Sirte and Jufra must remain under the control of Haftar.
 Turkey's Libyan borders in the Mediterranean Sea pass through the Gulf of Sidra, and if a new state is created here, then Turkey's Libyan strategy, recent successes, and the Exclusive Economic Zone (EEZ) agreement, which was signed with the Tripoli government will be of no use.
-In this case, Turkey will have naval borders only with a new state in eastern Libya, which will make reaching the similar agreement there almost impossible.
-So, the failure of diplomatic talks in this case will force Ankara to launch the Sirte-Jufra operation.
+In this case, Turkey will have naval borders only with a new state in eastern Libya, which will make reaching a similar agreement there almost impossible.
+So, the failure of diplomatic talks, in this case, will force Ankara to launch the Sirte-Jufra operation.
 Sisi's last warning was made bearing in mind exactly this scenario.
 In fact, Egypt's accession to the EEZ agreement between Turkey and Libya should be considered more beneficial for Cairo, since the latter may gain from it 10,000 square kilometers more of sea area than its share in the expected EEZ agreement with Greece.
 However, Egypt's interests in the Libyan conflict are ultimately tied to geopolitical factors rather than economic matters.

 Regional interests of Egypt

-Egyptian president's warning was indirectly addressed to Russia, besides Turkey.
+The Egyptian president's warning was indirectly addressed to Russia, besides Turkey.
 After the recent defeats, Khalifa Haftar has firmly fallen under the influence of the Kremlin.
 The Egyptian government believes that Russia and Turkey are trying to create a "new Syria" in the region, and Cairo does not want to remain a bystander in this process.
-After the Arab Spring, Egypt and other North African countries failed to ensure socio-political stability, and the escalation of the Lybian conflict in Libya could produce a domino effect in the region.
+After the Arab Spring, Egypt and other North African countries failed to ensure socio-political stability, and the escalation of the Libyan conflict in Libya could produce a domino effect in the region.
 Nevertheless, it should be mentioned that as a result of the Sisi government's foreign policy line, the country has got tied with the interests of the Gulf monarchies, which now limits Cairo's maneuverability.
-On top of that, the Sisi government domestic stance remains rather fragile, which is forcing his regime to be more cautious.
+On top of that, the Sisi government's domestic stance remains rather fragile, which is forcing his regime to be more cautious.